Doing Business in Ethiopia

 has preferential access to the United States market.

-- Ethiopia is a beneficiary of the Generalized System of Preferences (European Union)/Cotonou Agreement
+- Ethiopia is a beneficiary of the Generalised System of Preferences (European Union)/Cotonou Agreement

 - COMESA-EAC-SADC Tripartite Agreement